 Figure 1.
 Projected maps extracted from the simulation.
-Left column: the distribution of the haloes containing at least 30 (DM+gas) particles, extracted from a box of size $50 \times 50 \times 70$ Mpc placed within the HR region.
-Circles indicate the positions and the virial radii of the four most massive objects (labeled from A to D), while the lines refer to the paths used to follow the filamentary structures.
-The rectangle shows a zoom into the HR region (ZHR, with size $30 \times 30 \times 50$ Mpc) displayed in the other colums, which has no contamination effects produced by the presence of LR particles.
-Central column: the projected gas density in a logarithmic colour scale (shown at the bottom).
-Right column: the projected mass-weighted temperature, also in a logarithmic colour scale shown at the bottom.
-Each row refers to a different cartesian projection: from top to bottom the projection is along the z, x and y axes.
+Left-hand column: the distribution of the haloes containing at least 30 (DM + gas) particles, extracted from a box of size $50 \times 50 \times 70$ Mpc3 placed within the HR region.
+Circles indicate the positions and the virial radii of the four most massive objects (labelled from A to D), while the lines refer to the paths used to follow the filamentary structures.
+The rectangle shows a zoom into the HR region (ZHR, with size $30 \times 30 \times 50$ Mpc3) displayed in the other columns which has no contamination effects produced by the presence of LR particles.
+Central column: the projected gas density in a logarithmic colour-scale (shown at the bottom).
+Right-hand column: the projected mass-weighted temperature, also in a logarithmic colour-scale shown at the bottom.
+Each row refers to a different cartesian projection: from top to bottom the projection is along the z-, x- and y-axes.